 Loans are an integral part of the financial aid award "package" offered to students.
 Some loans do not require payment of principal or interest until the student graduates or leaves school.
 At that time low interest payments, which may extend over a long period, begin.
 Loans are an excellent means for the student and family to assume part of the cost of education.
-Students must be United States citizens, a resident of a Trust Territory, or have permanent resident status, approved by the Immigration Department, to be eligible for loans which involve federal funds.
+The student must be a United States citizen, a resident of a Trust Territory, or have permanent resident status, approved by the Immigration Department, to be eligible for loans which involve federal funds.